-The Alpine Carbon Cork Trekking Pole Review describes hiking poles that may not be the lightest carbon fiber hiking poles on the market, but make up for this in durability, comfort, and performance.
+The Alpine Carbon Cork Trekking Poles may not be the lightest carbon fiber hiking poles on the market, but these poles make up for this in quality, durability, comfort, and performance.

-Although not the lightest, they are still much lighter than many of their competitors.
+Although they may not be the lightest, they are still much more lightweight than many of their competitors.

-My recent hiking poles were aluminum LEKI poles, but after trying a friend’s carbon trekking poles, I was surprised at the difference in comfort and weight.
-Since I have some upcoming long-distance hikes, and my grips were chewed off by an unknown critter in Colorado, I decided it was time to retire my current poles.
+My prior hiking poles were aluminum LEKI poles, but after trying a friend’s carbon trekking poles, I found the difference in comfort was noticeable.
+Since I had some upcoming long-distance hikes and an unknown critter chewed off my grips in Colorado, I decided it was time to retire my current poles.

 Table of Contents